What is the difference between general liability and errors and omissions insurance?

 What is liability insurance?

-- Errors and omissions insurance (E&O) covers lawsuits brought by third parties who claim you were negligent in your professional duties.
+Errors and omissions insurance covers lawsuits brought by clients who claim you were negligent in the professional services you provide.
+Depending on the industry, you may see this coverage referred to as professional liability insurance or malpractice insurance.

 - Lost their data

 - Failed to complete a project